 - Avoiding spicy, greasy or fatty foods

 - Keeping your head elevated as you sleep

 - Eating smaller meals and avoiding eating about 3 hours before going to bed

 There are over the counter and prescription medications that can be used to alleviate acid reflux.
 Of course, over the counter medications are not to be used for long periods of time.
 In this case, your gastroenterologist may prescribe a proton pump inhibitor to help block the production of acid in the stomach, which will give the esophagus time to heal.

 If you are dealing with symptoms of GERD, it’s important that you see a gastroenterologist as soon as possible for treatment.
-Call Lehigh Gastroenterology Associates today at (610) 379-0443 to schedule an appointment.
+Call Lehigh Gastroenterology Associates in Lehighton, PA at (610) 379-0443 to schedule an appointment today.